 These benchmarked standards describe what students should know and be able to perform at four progression levels (grades PreK-2, 3-5, 6-8, 9-12) in the subjects of the fine arts, health education, foreign language, science, and social studies.
 Public schools shall provide appropriate instruction to assist students in the achievement of these standards.
 These standards will be implemented into the curriculum as developed.

 C. Statewide Assessment Program

 Each student must participate in the Statewide Assessment Program.

-The Florida's Assessment of Student Thinking (F.A.S.T.) is administered to all 6th, 7th, and 8th graders.
-This test is administered in May.
+The Florida Standards Assessment is administered to all 6th, 7th, and 8th graders.
+This test is administered in April/May.

 Algebra I